sara-sabr/github-evaluation/slide-one.md

 ### Why

 1. Invaluables tools when working with Git and GitHub
-2. A how to plan in deploying your projects
+2. A plan for deploying your project
-3. Demontrates how to host your project on GitHub
+3. Guide to host your project on GitHub
-4. Important when working on the same file on two different branches
+4. Avoids branching mistakes between collaborators
-5. How to manage vulnerable dependencies and prevent exposing sensitive data
+5. Manage vulnerable dependencies and prevent exposing sensitive data

 ### Team Lead

-The following course should be taken by all team leads.
+The following courses should be taken by all team leads.
   - Git Handbook<sup>1</sup>
   - Uploading your project to GitHub<sup>2</sup>
   - Reviewing pull requests<sup>3</sup>